dvculha/ecsplore/ECSplore_Mentee_Guide.md

-# ECSplore 2019 Mentor Guide
+# ECSplore 2019 Mentee Guide

 Hi there!
 First of all, welcome to our department!
 We are so excited you will be joining us this fall.
 Furthermore, you made a great choice participating the ECSplore program, it will be super beneficial for you!